Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

 The Campaspe River acts as the primary lifeblood for Lake Eppalock, making it a cornerstone of the Murray-Darling Basin network.
 Managing the flow from the Campaspe River ensures that downstream agricultural zones receive consistent supply.
 Catchment dynamics in the Murray-Darling Basin are deeply influenced by the retention capacity of Lake Eppalock.

-Agriculture in the surrounding areas of Victoria depends heavily on the water security provided by Lake Eppalock.
+Beyond standard municipal supply, Lake Eppalock is a vital asset for the regional agricultural economy in Victoria.
 Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.